+Do you want to affect the future of forests, a key natural resource and wellspring of biodiversity?
+Have you ever wondered why forests are called the lungs of the Earth and how climate change relates to forests?
+Or how trees are grown and processed into products in a sustainable and efficient manner?
+And how are the economy and forests interrelated?
 You can find answers to these questions when you study forest sciences.
 You will come to view forests not only as a setting for jogging trails or as a source of wood, but rather as a source of versatile renewable resources and as complex ecological systems that are closely connected to their environment.
 The relationship between humans and nature and between society and natural resources is a strong feature of these studies.
-The Master's Programme in Forest Sciences at the University of Helsinki has been ranked 4th in the world, placing it as one of the best educational programmes in Finland.
+The Master's Programme in Forest Sciences at the University of Helsinki is based on the research at the Department of Forest Sciences which has been ranked 4th in the world, placing the department as one of the best in the world.